grafana/pyroscope/docs/sources/operators-guide/reference-http-api/index.md

 Endpoints that require authentication must be called with the `X-Scope-OrgID` HTTP request header specified to the tenant ID.

-If you disable multi-tenancy, Grafana Mimir doesn't require any request to include the `X-Scope-OrgID` header.
+If you disable multi-tenancy, Grafana Fire doesn't require any request to include the `X-Scope-OrgID` header.

 Multi-tenancy can be enabled and disabled via the `-auth.multitenancy-enabled` flag or its respective YAML configuration option.